Sir-Elf/PowerForge/Privacy Policy.md

 - All interactions you make with the Bot.
 This includes but is not limited to:
   - Trading operations made with other users
   - Timestamps to certain interactions you may have made
-  - Interactions made with other users while you use the Service

 ### Information relative to our Service
 This includes and is not limited to: